HEP-FCC/fcc-tutorials/developing-fcc-software/FccDocPage.md

 ## When and how is the tutorials page updated?

-This tutorials page is hosted at <https://hep-fcc.github.io/fcc-tutorials/> and the edits are managed using Github pull requests.
+This tutorials page is hosted at <https://fcc-tutorials.web.cern.ch/> and the edits are managed using Github pull requests.
 Once the pull request is merged the change to the tutorials page will happen within few minutes.

 ## For website admins

-Administrators controlling access to the webspace need to be members of the `cernbox-project-fccsw-web-admins` e-group.
+Administrators controlling the access to the webspace need to be members of the `cernbox-project-fccsw-web-admins` e-group.

 If you want to have write-access you need to request membership in